 The city of Tokyo is exposed to many possible natural disasters such as earthquakes, typhoons, tsunamis, and even volcanoes.
 People living in or visiting Tokyo need to be prepared for a wide variety of natural disasters that may occur at any time.
-We have provided a list of Tokyo Emergency & Disaster Relief Services, and disaster prevention strategies that can help
+We have provided disaster prevention strategies that can help.
+Here is a list of Tokyo Emergency & Disaster Relief Services.

 Emergency Telephone Numbers